-The above metrics will help you in personalizing your promotions and targeting your users with relevant content.
+The above metrics will help you in personalising your promotions and targeting your users with relevant content.
 This data driven decision will in turn increase your conversion rates as well.

 6. Simplify Mobile Payments

 As we said earlier, Mobile apps were created to achieve a particular goal in the smallest time period.
-Just like forms, checkout processes should also be optimized.
+Just like forms, checkout processes should also be optimised.